 - TB that is resistant to antibiotics is harder and more expensive to treat.

-- In some situations, staff of the local health department meet regularly with patients who have TB to watch them take their medications.
+- In some situations, healthcare providers meet with people who have TB to watch them take their medicines.
 This is called directly observed therapy (DOT).

-If you have TB, here are a few things you can do to take care of yourself and protect your family and friends.
+If you have TB, here are a few things you can do to take care of yourself and protect your family/whānau and friends.

-Take your medication
+Take your medicine

 Healthy eating and exercise

-Mental health and well-being
+Mental health and wellbeing